 To overcome these limitations, we emphasize the transfer from generalized knowledge to specialized insights.
-To our knowledge, existing research has not focused on addressing forgetting by establishing robust associations between general attributes and specialized downstream class.
+To our knowledge, existing research has not focused on addressing forgetting by establishing robust associations between general attributes and specialized downstream classes.
 Our approach guides the continual learning process by exploring the context encoding ability of the language branch, forming strong links between general and specialized knowledge.
 As shown in Fig. \ref{fig:intro}, we advocate for visual representations that align closely with highly-relevant general attribute (GA) embeddings, which are well-known to VLMs, instead of relying on naive class-text embeddings.
 This prevents the risk of overfitting to unfamiliar classes, as such overfitting can lead to knowledge forgetting.
 By gradually calibrating text embeddings to align with shared GA embeddings, we form GA-class associations for these incremental downstream tasks.
-In essence, we redirect the focus from conventional \textbf{vision-class text} connections to establishing robust \textbf{vision-GA-class} trilateral associations, enabling a more effective knowledge transfer that significantly mitigates forgetting of VLMs.
+In essence, we redirect the focus from conventional \textbf{vision-class text} connections to establishing robust \textbf{vision-GA-class} trilateral associations, enabling a more effective knowledge transfer that significantly mitigates forgetting of VLMs in downstream recognition tasks.
+As shown in Fig. \ref{fig:intro}(c), our method continually supplements GA concepts to guide the VLM in adapting to new downstream tasks.
+This paradigm better preserves the pretrained knowledge, as evidenced by the ability to maintain a low loss on the reference validation set (i.e., ImageNet-1K\cite{deng2009imagenet}), thereby substantially enhancing the potential of CL scenarios.
+Building on this capability, we represents a novel VLM-based CL paradigm: by introducing task-agnostic general attribute knowledge, the VLM is encouraged to continually adapt to broad tasks without relying on any information from previous tasks.
 In summary, our main contributions are as follows: